mineshaftgap/d4m-nfs/README.md

 # d4m-nfs

+## WARNING: It looks like dfm-nfs might not be compatible with the latest Mac OS 10.12.4 security upgrade due to them removing NFSd from "RemovableServices"

 With the Docker for Mac's (D4M) current implementation of osxfs, depending on how read and write heavy containers are on mounted volumes, performance can be abismal.

 d4m-nfs blantently steals from the way that DockerRoot/xhyve used NFS mounts to get around i/o performance issues.
 With this implementation D4M appears to even outperform DockerRoot/xhyve under a full Drupal stack (mariadb/redis/php-fpm/nginx/varnish/haproxy), including persistent MySQL databases.